-Decisions regarding the reallocation of positions shall not be grievable pursuant to Article 12 of this Agreement.
+Decisions regarding the reallocation of positions shall not be grievable pursuant to Article 12-11 of this Agreement.
 Only compliance with the procedural requirements of this Article shall be subject to grievance.
 If a grievance reaches Step Four of the grievance procedure, the authority of the arbitrator shall be limited to requiring compliance with the procedural requirements of this Article.

 Section 4.
 Probation when Promoted or Transferred.
 An employee who is promoted to a higher classification or transfers to a lateral position, shall serve a probationary period of six (6) months.
-In the event such lateral move is in the same Division and Unit, the probationary period shall last no more than three months.
+In the event such lateral move is in the same Division and Unit, the probationary period shall last no more than three (3) months.
 This probation shall only be applicable to the employee's ability to adequately perform the duties of the position promoted or transferred to, and shall not affect any other rights or benefits the employee enjoys under the terms of this Agreement, the CLA or King County policy.
-In the event the employee does not successfully complete the probationary period, the employee will be returned to his/hertheir previously held position if available, and if not available then to an equivalent position.
+In the event the employee does not successfully complete the probationary period, the employee will be returned to their previously held position if available, and if not available then to an equivalent position.

-ARTICLE 19: BULLETIN BOARDS AND E-MAIL COMMUNICATION
+ARTICLE 19: BULLETIN BOARDS, AND-E-MAIL COMMUNICATION.
+AND UNION ACCESS Section 1.

-Section 1.
 Bulletin Boards.
 The Employer agrees to permit the Union to post on Union bulletin boards, the announcement of meetings, election of officers and any other material.
-All such posted material shall be stamped so as to identify it as official Teamsters Local 117 information.
+All such posted material shall be stamped marked so as to identify it as official Teamsters Local 117 information.

 Section 2.
 Electronic Devices.
-The Prosecuting Attorney will permit

-Union officers and stewards the use of electronic mail, fax machines, copiers, telephones, video conferencing and similar equipment to communicate regarding Union business related to King County.
+The Prosecuting Attorney will permit Union officers and stewards the use of electronic mail, fax machines, copiers, telephones, video conferencing and similar equipment to communicate regarding Union business related to King County.
 These communications will be consistent with state law and the PAO's technology policies.
-The communications and the use of the PAO's equipment and systems must be brief in duration and frequency.
 In no circumstance shall use of the County's equipment or systems interfere with PAO operations, or result in additional expense to the PAO.
 The parties understand and agree there is no guarantee of privacy in the communications described herein and that such communications may be subject to disclosure under the Public Records Act.